ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --file-format gif
     ```

 - By default, PyPSATopo generates the topographical representation of the entire network.
 This might be particularly overwhelming (visually speaking) depending on the complexity of the network - see [PyPSA-Eur network topographical representation](https://raw.githubusercontent.com/ricnogfer/pypsatopo/master/resources/pypsa-eur_topography.svg) to get an idea.
-To mitigate this, parameters `focus` and `neighbourhood` may be utilized (in combination) to focus on a particular aspect/segment of the network.
+To mitigate this, parameters `focus` and `neighbourhood` may be utilised (in combination) to focus on a particular aspect/segment of the network.
 The former tells PyPSATopo which bus to start visiting, while the latter tells how much neighbourhood (around the bus) should be visited (in other words, how much (indirect) components attached to the bus should be included in the representation).
 For instance, setting parameters `focus = "DK1 0 low voltage"` and `neighbourhood = 2` (which focuses/starts on bus `DK1 0 low voltage` and includes all the components attached to it up to a maximum neighbourhood degree of `2`) yields this [result](https://raw.githubusercontent.com/ricnogfer/pypsatopo/master/resources/pypsa-eur_dk1_0_low_voltage_topography.svg) upon generating PyPSA-Eur network topographical representation.
 As an example, the following generates the topographical representation of a network focusing/starting on bus `co2 atmosphere` and including all the components attached to it up to a maximum neighbourhood degree of `3`:

     ```python
     pypsatopo.generate(my_network, focus = "co2 atmosphere", neighbourhood = 3)